Children's Comprehensive Bible Question Quiz

 c.
 A deep well.

-They were forced because of worshipping God instead of the king's idol.
+The three young men found themselves in a fiery furnace because of worshipping God instead of the king's idol.

 And everyone who calls on the name of the Lord will be saved.